comtrya/comtrya.dev/core/manifests/variants.md

         args: ["Hello", "rawkode!"]
 ```

-We even allow you to target the Linux family and specific distribution:
+We even allow you to target the OS family or specific distribution:

 ```
 actions: